What is a Data Platform?

-The benefits of Data Platforms include their abilities to give users a cohesive view of data from multiple sources, make data available throughout an enterprise to those with proper permissions, and improve data governance.
-Get more information at Data Management Platform in Wikipedia.
+Data Platforms' benefits include their ability to give users a cohesive view of data from multiple sources, make data available throughout an enterprise to those with proper permissions, and improve data governance.
+Get more information at the Data Management Platform in Wikipedia.

 What is Architecture as a Service?